domsson/succade/README.md

 - `e`: run bar even if it is empty (no blocks defined or loaded)
 - `h`: print a help text and exit
 - `s SECTION`: config section name for the bar (default is "bar")

+# Why succade?

+With projects like [polybar](https://github.com/polybar/polybar), the question for the relevance of succade is justified.
+Ultimately, this comes down to personal preference.
+Personally, I prefer succade (or similar solutions, like [Captain](https://github.com/muse/Captain)) because they enforce the separation of concerns as described by the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), which enables the mixing and matching of software.

+For example, imagine someone created a fork of Lemonbar that works with Wayland.
+As long as they would keep the same interface (same format specifiers supported as with Lemonbar), you can immediately switch to that new bar, without changing anything else.
+You can still use the same blocks, because they are not tied to the bar or succade.

 # License